vincbro/micro-dao/README.md

 ### The Outcome: Global vs. Local Optima
 By feeding raw market snapshots and real-time state data into the MILP solver, `micro-dao` completely avoids the pitfalls of local optima.
 The system will frequently choose to ignore a localized 15-minute dip in electricity prices if capturing it requires a state transition.
 Instead, it shifts the entire production block to a slightly more expensive, but completely contiguous time window, radically reducing unnecessary wear cycles while hitting precise production targets.

-Here is the updated **How to Run** section.
-It integrates `uv run` as the execution method and adds a great technical explanation of how the `--health` flag demonstrates the dynamic constraint generation we built into the MILP solver.

 ### Future Improvements